chsinyin/S3FS_CM/README.md

 patch -po < fdcache_cpp.patch
 patch -po < fdcache_h.patch
 ```
-You can modify the ptah of cache, maximum cache size, log files' path and change the compress-decision in `fdcache.cpp `
+You can modify the path of cache, maximum cache size, log files' path and change the compress-decision in `fdcache.cpp `
 And make file :
 ```
 sudo make